-The Northern beaches is surrounded by beautiful native bushland and has amazing walks that the whole family can enjoy.
+The Northern beaches are surrounded by beautiful native bushland and have amazing walks that the whole family can enjoy during the winter school holidays.
 Some beautiful walks include Dee Why Headland, Palm Beach lighthouse, Shelly Beach or Warriewood wetlands.
 If you need some inspiration, have a look at our Hello Manly website blog: ‘Five picturesque walks to get your steps up.’

 The Northern beaches are well known for their beautiful family bike paths and are a great day out with the kids.
 One of the favourites amongst families is the Narrabeen Lagoon trail.
 An easy and flat 8.4km loop, which has beautiful views of both the lake and surrounding nature.
 If you are in Manly and up for a bit of a challenge, take the kids for a cycle up to North Head, you might even spot an echidna en route.
 If you don’t have your own bikes, you can hire them from Manly Bike Tours.

 Manly is the perfect place to learn skateboarding and a group class or private lesson at Henrietta Skate will definitely get the kids warmed up.
 The classes are perfect for beginners who want to make some friends and learn how to skate at the same time.
 Your teacher will supply everything you need (pads, helmets and skateboards).
 The kids will learn a range of skills in a safe and friendly environment.
 In just one lesson, they will learn how to push, turn, stop and do a few little tricks as well!